eyi1/Best-Coffee-Shops-cli-app/README.md

 To allow users to look for a great coffee shop to study in New York City

-Using this command line tool, users are able choose a coffeeshop based on the description, rating/reviews, location, contact info.
+Using this command line tool, users are able choose a coffee shop based on its description, location, and review.

 ## Installation